These 4 Factors Holding Back Gold, Will Likely Start Benefiting the Yellow Metal

 Other than the Fed acting against the dollar, any one out of a number of possible ‘black swan’ events could go off at any moment and cause bullion demand to spike: Another national debt default or a geopolitical conflict taking a turn for the worse are just some examples of possible catalysts for gold’s ascension.
 Whichever the case, Williams believes that gold should do just fine in 2016.

-china, dollar, euro, gold, hsbc, india, lawrence williams, sharps pixley, wall street journal
+china, dollar, euro, Featured, gold, hsbc, india, lawrence williams, sharps pixley, wall street journal